 Introduction to World Religions considers the origin and meaning of religion among humankind before turning to an introduction to many of the religious expressions various peoples currently observe.
-The study seeks understanding of the religions that are based on traditional worldview (Traditional Religion, animism); Religions based on a cyclical worldview (Hinduism Buddhism and, and New Age); Religions based on linear worldview (Judaism and Islam); Religions based on secular worldviews (Materialism, Atheism, Secularism).
-Students will study Christian approaches to followers of these religions and write a paper on ways to share the Gospel with followers on one of the religions.
+The study seeks understanding of the religions that are based on traditional worldview (Traditional Religion, animism), religions based on a cyclical worldview (Hinduism Buddhism and, and New Age), religions based on linear worldview (Judaism and Islam), religions based on secular worldviews (Materialism, Atheism, Secularism).
+Students will study Christian approaches to followers of these religions and write a paper on ways to share the Gospel with followers of one of the religions.
+Credits: 2.00